aoxu/lua-resty-beanstalkd/README.md

                 ngx.say("delete failed, id:", id, ok, err)
             end

+            -- stats tube
+            local stats, err = bean:stats_tube("smallfish")
+            if ok then
+                -- stats is YAML string, parse it by lua-yaml-module -- see the links at the bottom ngx.say("stats-tube ok, stats:", stats)
+            else
+                ngx.say("stats-tube failed, err:", err)
+            end

             -- put it into the connection pool of size 100, -- with 0 idle timeout